florian-beetz/bachelor-thesis/thesis.md

 With the release of Java 9 the fundamental way how code artifacts are organized changed with the introduction of a module system.
-Although several ways of migrating stepwise to the new system and utilizing the new features only partly, the new version of the language presents developers wanting to migrate to the new in the large ecosystem of Java libraries and applications with problems.
+Although several ways of migrating stepwise to the new system and utilizing the new features only partly, the new version of the language presents developers of the large ecosystem of Java libraries and applications wanting to migrate with problems.

 While the topic of software maintenance and especially software migration is well studied [@Besker2017; @Chapin2001; @Malton2001; @Mancl2001; @Mayrhauser1995]